LinkWellNodes/Documentation/docs/services/Development-Services.md

 ## Customer Support

 Need help connecting to our Chainlink oracle services?
-LinkWell Nodes is happy to lend a helping hand in getting you up and running.
+LinkWell Nodes is happy to provide everything you need to get you up and running.

 ### Mainnet customers

 For our customers looking to make paid requests to our oracle infrastructure on mainnet blockchain(s):

-* We provide **free** basic assistance with your smart contract implementation.
+* We provide **free** basic assistance with your implementation.
 * For enterprise-grade support, please check out our [premium support](#premium-support) options.

 ### Testnet-only customers